griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 dev.off()
 ```

 Now, let's color by our samples to make sure that no sample is clustering by itself -- this would be an indication of batch effects.
 We want similar cells to be clustered together because they have similar gene expression.
-We do NOT want our cells to cluster together because of technical errors.
+We do NOT want our cells to cluster together because of technical reasons (e.g., different sequencing batch, different replicate, etc).
 ```R
 # UMAP by sample
 jpeg(sprintf("%s/UMAP_orig.ident.jpg",outdir), width = 5, height = 4, units = 'in', res = 150)